How do I care for my natural stone (marble, granite, limestone, travertine & slate)?

 Penetrating sealers are applied only once, and generally do not require constant maintenance through reapplication.

-General maintenance and cleaning of porcelain tile will vary depending on the surface texture and soil load.
+General maintenance and cleaning of porcelain tile and flooring will vary depending on the surface texture and soil load.
 General cleaning should be performed first by sweeping or vacuuming to remove loose soil or other surface contaminants, then lightly damp mopping with clean water.

 Depending on the soil load, a more aggressive cleaning process may be required.
 This could include the use of a neutral cleaner or a general household cleaner, followed by a thorough rinsing.